About the Artist

 I’m excited to keep painting more consistently and to build momentum so I can bring more of my ideas to life.
 I want to keep learning, expanding, and evolving my style—there is still so much I want to explore.

-I would love to work on a larger scale in the future and give myself more freedom to experiment.
-I’ve done some murals in different countries before, and I feel drawn to returning to that kind of work again.
+I would love to work on larger scale artworks in the future and give myself more freedom to experiment.
+I’ve done some murals all over the world, and I feel drawn to returning to that kind of work again.

-Ideally, I’d love to have a dedicated studio space where I can really push my work and create on a larger scale.
+Ideally, I’d love to have a dedicated studio space where I can really paint with freedom and create on a larger scale.
 Ultimately, I hope my art continues to inspire others and reminds people that creativity and possibility are always within reach.

 Where do you find inspiration?